UPHSL-CCS/j4a-pl-teamba/README.md

 **Larie:**
 I'm familiar with variable scope, shadowing, closures, and typing in JavaScript and Python, but they can still be confusing at times.
 I often have to look up terms like hoisting or closures to remind myself how they work.
 Even though I understand the basics, some of the quirks in weak typing and scope rules can trip me up occasionally.

+**Agatha:**
+For me, the most challenging concept in this activity was the kinds of typing.
+Although I understand the difference between the two, weak typing allows implicit type conversion while strong typing enforces types explicitly, applying and identifying them in a code snippet proved to be a bit difficult.
+I found it tricky to predict whether a certain language convert types on its own or give errors when types didn’t match.

 #### **What tools did you use to complete the exercise?**